RobsRepo/Organize-Pics-Vids-and-Sync-Them/README.md

 - originDirectory="The root folder of the folder you would like to copy/sync"
 - destinationDirectory="The destination of where you would like the files copied to"
 - logFileName="The csv log report on what got copied over and what did not"

+##Alternatively, you can use rsync
+rsync -avP /Users/brody/Desktop/test/Pictures /Users/brody/Desktop/test/Pictures_more_meta
+Use that to sync files between dir1 and dir2 showing the progress and also keeping the file properties

 Once all of that is filled out, run the following: “python SyncFolder.py”